 We visited Gwen’s Hide and Island Hide and so did dozens of very young children from various brownie and scout troops!
 There were plenty of terns on the wing and in the strong harsh light many of them looked fairly dark although once we got onto the White-winged Black Terns there was no doubt.

 They swooped and banked with light and buoyant wing beats.
-There appeared to be 5 or 6 present and the bodies were clearly jet black although it wasn’t until it clouded over that we were able to see them really well in the more forgiving flat light, the jet black underwings and white ‘shoulders’ were much more obvious.
+There appeared to be five or six present and the bodies were clearly jet black although it wasn’t until it clouded over that we were able to see them really well in the more forgiving flat light, the jet black underwings and white ‘shoulders’ were much more obvious.
 All those I saw well appeared to be adults.
 There nearest breeding areas are probably Poland.

 We then turned our attention to finding the Bonaparte’s Gull.
 This proved much more difficult as it seemed to be mobile and all the Black-headed Gulls we could see were on the wing and a fair distance away.
 As well as Gwen’s Hide and Island Hide we viewed from Layer de la Haye Causeway and also from the viewing screen overlooking Wigborough Bay.
 No sign although we did see a Channel Wagtail (an inter-zone hybrid of Yellow Wagtail and Blue-headed Wagtail), a Corn Bunting and a Little Gull from the causeway.